Orcomp/DemoWebsite/documentation/webversion/webversion.md

 5. Select "Application Pools" and ensure that the Rantt application pool is set to .NET framework v4.0

 	![Application Pool](img/ApplicationPool.png)

 Notes
 -------

 The installation package will create a new folder in **"C:\Program Files(x86)\Wild Gums\Rantt for Web\"**.

 Once the installation is complete and IIS has been properly configured you can test the installation was successful by pointing your browser to the host name you specified in step 4.

-If IIS is configured properly you should be able to see a page with some links on it, as shown int the picture below.
-Click on any of hose links to open a sample project:
+If IIS is configured properly you should be able to see a page with some links on it, as shown in the picture below.
+Click on any of the links to open a sample project:

 ![Projects](img/webRantt0.png)

 IIS can sometimes be tricky to setup so if you have a problem displaying the page, please check the [troubleshooting](http://www.resourcegantt.com/documentation/webtroubleshooting/) page.
-If you cannot find help there, please contact us directly on the support page.
+If you cannot find help there, please contact us directly on our [support](http://feedback.sesolutions.net.au/) site.

 Projects
 ----------

-The desktop version of Rantt needs to be used to create projects.
+Projects files used in the web version need to be created using the desktop version of Rantt.
 (Click on the [ProjectWizard](http://www.resourcegantt.com/documentation/projectwizard/) page to find out more information on creating a project.)

 Once the project has been created, copy the project file and the associated data files (if any) and save them in a folder that has the exact same name as the project name: